nathanyarnold/rHeight/README.md

-# rHeight
+rHeight
+====

 A jQuery plugin that uses min-height to force DOM elements to the height of the viewport.
-Basically a CSS style="height:100%" analogue to style="width:100%".

 #### Allows for: